 Students Research Grant Committee:

 Undergraduates, first-year M.S. students, as well as first-year EVS Ph.D. students whose primary research is being conducted in the TTU Chemistry Department may submit a proposal for funding to the Student Research Grant Committee.
-Depending on available resources funding priority may give to undergraduates.
+Undergraduate proposals receive first priority towards funding.

 The Student Research Grant application package must include one original of the following: